ssenmosip/mosip-temp-documentation/Partner-Management-Service-APIs.md

 PMS_COR_003|Could not process the request|Any Internal Error

 ### POST /misps/{mispId}/licenseKey
-This request would be used for validating MISPs license key-
+This API would be used for validating MISPs license key-
    1. Validate license key pattern.
    2. Validate license key is associated with the requested MISP id.
    3. Validate license key is Active or not.